 Without the Nile river, the ancient Egyptian Civilization would not have survived.
 It has made it easy for cities and civilizations along the Nile to grow.
 Through the Nile, The ancient Egyptians have developed methods for the irrigation system, which helped them to grow and to have such a unique civilization.

 The Nile river is considered to be a weapon that protects Egypt from the upcoming water war.
 Egypt without the Nile is just a desert.

-The Relationship Between the Nile River and Osiris Myth
+The Relationship Between The Nile River and The Osiris Myth

 Osiris couldn’t return to life again and he became lord of Afterlife and Judge of the Dead.
 The Nile was made fertile because of Osiris’ pines according to the myth.

-The best thing to do while being close to the Nile River is having a Nile Cruise which allows you to explore an amazing world related to the great Ancients.
+The best thing to do while being close to the Nile River is having Egypt Nile cruise packages which allow you to explore an amazing world related to the great Ancients.

 Have a Nile Cruise from Aswan to Luxor to discover the great Valley of the Kings, Hatshepsut Temple, Colossi of Memnon, and the astonishing Karnak Temple.

 Or you can have a Nile Cruise from Luxor to Aswan to see the amazing Nubian life portrayed in the Unfinished Obelisk, Philae Temple, and the great High Dam.